almostearthling/whenever/README.md

 * [_Execution of OS executables_](#command-tasks), either binaries or scripts, checking their exit code or output (both on _stdout_ and _stderr_) for expected or undesired results
 * [_Execution of_ Lua _scripts_](#lua-script-tasks), using an embedded interpreter, with the possibility of checking the contents of _Lua_ variables for expected outcomes
+* [_Execution of internal input commands_](#internal-input-command-tasks), to modify the internal scheduler status at the verification of specific conditions

 as the consequence of the verification of a **_condition_**.
 The concepts of tasks and conditions are inherited from the _Python_ based _When_ scheduler: how tasks and conditions work is almost identical in both tools -- in fact, the development of a tool to convert from _When_ _export files_ to **whenever** configuration files is underway.